Table of Contents

 Members’ Voluntary Liquidation (MVL)

-A MVL can be requested if your company is still solvent but you still wish to close it down.
-It is extremely popular with business owners as it is the most tax-efficient way to stop trading.
+A MVL can be requested if your company is solvent but you still wish to close it down.
+It is the most popular option with business owners as it is the most tax-efficient way to stop trading.

 There is no Court agreement in this procedure, so it can just be carried out with the help of a specialist insolvency practitioner.
 The process is especially useful if your business has a complex operational structure or a wide range of assets, since it is designed to help you keep as much of your money as possible.